-So, next week, I want us to look particularly at space and its role in the liturgy: liturgical space as liturgical icon and liturgical sign.
+So, in our first teleconference, I want us to look particularly at space and its role in the liturgy: liturgical space as liturgical icon and liturgical sign.

-In preparation for that, I want you to watch next Sunday in your parish churches, and on Wednesday next at the Community Eucharist, at the ways in which we liturgically use signs, symbols and space.
+In preparation for that, I want you to watch next Sunday in your parish churches, or later this morning at the Eucharist here, at the ways in which we liturgically use signs, symbols and space.